 It is easy to either forget your passphrase or lose access to your 2-factor authentication codes.
 To regain access to your account without losing your existing content and contacts, you can use a recovery key.
 The key must be generated up front.

 The recovery key is a 256 bit key printed in the form of 24 words.
 It can be used to recover your account if you have:

 - Forgotten your passphrase

-- Lost access to your phone number for 2-factor auth codes
+- Lost access to your phone number for two-factor authentication codes.

 Here’s an example of what the recovery key might look like: